 Enabling your Security & Privacy settings on a Mac

-When accessing Zoom from a Mac computer, check to make sure your computer’s Privacy & Security settings are properly enabled to allow screen-sharing through Zoom.
+When accessing Zoom from a Mac computer, make sure your computer’s Privacy & Security settings are properly enabled to allow screen-sharing through Zoom by following these steps:

-To do so, you will need to navigate to your computer’s System Preferences > Security & Privacy > Screen Recording and select the checkbox alongside the zoom.us app:
+- Navigate to your computer’s System Preferences > Security & Privacy > Screen Recording

 Sharing your screen

-- While using Zoom, hover over the Zoom window and select Share Screen, as shown below.
+- While using Zoom, hover over the Zoom window and select Share Screen

 Meeting is locked by host

-If the meeting is locked by host, this means the Product Specialist is currently speaking to another customer.
+If the meeting is locked by the host, this means the specialist is currently speaking to another customer.
 If it's a few minutes to your meeting time, they are likely just wrapping up with another customer and will be ready to speak to you shortly.

 Waiting for host to join

-If you see this message, this means the Product Specialist will join at the scheduled meeting time.
-If it's a couple minutes past your scheduled meeting time, the Product Specialist may be finishing up with another customer.
+If you see this message, this means the specialist will join at the scheduled meeting time.
+If it's a couple minutes past your scheduled meeting time, the specialist may be finishing up with another customer.